alr46664/Arduino-Scheduler/README.md

-# PowerMgr
+# Scheduler Library
-Arduino Library to handle Power Management
+Arduino Library to handle async non-blocking tasks that need to be run based on a timer